OpenQb/Qb/README.md

 What is Qb?
 --------------------
-Qb is a platform to run QML based software.
+Qb is a cross-platform development tool, based on the Qt framework

 How can i build app for Qb?